KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents errors that occur when the underlying storage provider could not execute the specified command.
 This exception usually wraps a provider-specific exception.

-    throw [System.Data.EntityCommandExecutionException]::New("Represents errors that occur when the underlying storage provider could not execute the specified command.
-This exception usually wraps a provider-specific exception.")
+    throw [System.Data.EntityCommandExecutionException]::New('Represents errors that occur when the underlying storage provider could not execute the specified command.
+This exception usually wraps a provider-specific exception.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.EntityCommandExecutionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.EntityCommandExecutionException.aspx)